Because of covid, there are fewer-than-normal scheduled in-person events... but hang in there!

 Below are recordings of concerts and interviews I've done, as well as descriptions of the workshops I offer.
 Each section also contains booking information.

-In lieu of playing live concerts this year, I put together a little "tour" called From Quarantine — songs and explorations for clearing a path for hope and healing during this difficult season.
+In lieu of playing live concerts this past year-and-a-half, I put together a little "tour" called From Quarantine — songs and explorations for clearing a path for hope and healing during this difficult season.
 I've also streamed some short concerts on IGTV.